Dear reader of ADxS.org, please excuse the disruption.

 • These changes in tonic dopamine in the nucleus accumbens are controlled by the mPFC.90

-• Acute and repeated stress activates the entire dopamine system, which particularly addresses the associative (dorsal) striatum, which is important for object acuity, whereas in chronic stress-induced depression, the blunting of the dopamine response occurs mainly in the neurons projecting to the ventromedial striatum, where reward-related variables are processed92
+• Acute and repetitive stress activates the entire dopamine system, which particularly addresses the associative (dorsal) striatum, which is important for object acuity, whereas in chronic stress-induced depression the blunting of the dopamine response occurs mainly in the neurons projecting to the ventromedial striatum, where reward-related variables are processed92

 • There may be (at least) two subsets of dopamine neurons in the VTA: one group that encodes reward prediction errors and is suppressed by aversive stimulation, and a second group with atypical Ih and high baseline burst firing that is stimulated phasically by aversive stimuli.94